YPares/arpligner/README.md

 Kontakt or Omnisphere, or if your DAW supports layering several instruments on the same track).

-For example in Bitwig, the `Note Receiver` device can do this, and you can use the `Channel Map` device in the `Source FX` section of this `Note Receiver` to make every incoming note goes to the right MIDI channel.
+For example in Bitwig, you can put the `Note Receiver` device in a track to route MIDI events from another track, and you can use the `Channel Map` device in the `Source FX` section of this `Note Receiver` to make every incoming note go to the right MIDI channel.
 Do not forget to deactivate the `Inputs` button in the "Mutes" so that MIDI events from the track pass through too.

 ## Implementation & supported plugin formats